 - >=0: Miscellaneous function M for switching off the coolant.
-The control switches the coolant off if the tool is at the DEPTH Q201. - "...": Path of a user macro that is to be executed instead of an M function.
+The control switches the coolant off if the tool is at Q201 DEPTH. - "...": Path of a user macro that is to be executed instead of an M function.
 All instructions in the user macro are executed automatically.

-Further information: "User macro", Page 118
+Further information: "User macro", Page 117